Obligations and Rights

 While an existing fence gives an indication of where a boundary is, it is not always a true alignment of the actual boundary.
-To confirm the location of the boundaries refer to the property’s Certificate of Title and the Deposited Plan of Subdivision (DPS), as they contain information about the location and dimensions of boundaries (also refer to Land Transfer Act 1952).
-Both of these documents can be ordered from Land Information New Zealand (LINZ), online at www.linz.govt.nz.
+To confirm the location of the boundaries refer to the property’s Certificate of Title (COT) and the DPS, as they contain information about the location and dimensions of boundaries.
+Both of these documents can be ordered from Land Information New Zealand (LINZ).
 If you are unable to find the boundary pegs from references on these documents, then the services of a registered surveyor may be required at your own cost (please refer to the Yellow Pages).
 If you do find any survey pegs, ensure that you do not move them.

 Swimming Pool Fences

-Swimming pool fencing, including other fences that form part of a swimming pool fence (e.g. a boundary fence or the wall of a building), must comply with the Fencing of Swimming Pools Act 1987 and Building Act 2004.
-For information about swimming pool fences please see the Swimming Pools Fencing.
+Swimming pool fencing, including other fences that form part of a swimming pool fence (e.g. a boundary fence or the wall of a building), must comply with the Building Act 2004 and Building Code Clause F9.
+For more information about swimming pool fences please see the Swimming Pools Fencing.